-Level 2 Award In Basic Life Support and Safe Use of an Automated External Defibrillator (RQF)
+Basic Life Support and Safe Use of an Automated External Defibrillator - Level 2 award (RQF)

-The objective of this qualification is to allow learners to develop their knowledge and skills in basic life support to meet the needs of their role in work, or another setting, and allows progression into further first aid training.
+The objective of this qualification is to allow you to develop your knowledge and skills in basic life support to meet the needs of your role in work, or another setting.
 It is recommended for first-aiders in the workplace environment who have access to a defibrillator.

-In line with industry guidance, after 3 years it is recommended that they sit the course again.
+In line with industry guidance, after 3 years it is recommended that you sit this course again.

 Is it for me ?